Chapter 8: Advanced Techniques

 Structure your update like a mini-story.

-Problem → Action → Resolution (or current state)
+Problem → Action → Resolution (or current state).

 "The API was returning inconsistent data [PROBLEM].
-I spent yesterday
+I spent

+Fixed and deployed.
 Data is now consistent [RESOLUTION]."

 Or:

 "Need to improve search performance [PROBLEM].
-Yesterday I benchmarked
+Yesterday I

-different approaches [ACTION].
-Elasticsearch looks promising, starting
+benchmarked different approaches [ACTION].
+Elasticsearch looks

-implementation today [CURRENT STATE]."
+promising, starting implementation today [CURRENT STATE]."

 The Handoff